rohanwadhwa23/FRE-GY6883-Project/README.md

 iii.
 The rest stocks in between: Meet Estimate Group

 • Implemented Bootstrapping:
-a.
 Randomly selecting 80 stocks from each group, total 240 stocks.
-b.
 Used libcurl lib to retrieve 2N+1 days of historical prices for Russell 3000 stocks and ETF ticker IWV (used as market benchmark) around the date of earning release.
 N is integer which must be greater or equal to 60, will be entered by users.
 Users will be warned if there are not enough historical prices for 2N+1.

 • The stocks and their corresponding price information for each group is stored in an STL map, with stock symbol as its keys.